AdneMoretti/AdneMoretti/README.md

 ### Hi there!
 I'm Adne Moretti. :wave:
 - I'm a Software Engineering student at Universidade de Brasília.
-- I'm currently an IT Project Manager at [Lacuna](https://www.lacunasoftware.com.br/).
+- I'm currently a Software Developer at [Lacuna](https://www.lacunasoftware.com.br/).
 - I love challenges and learn new things.
 - I'm an ICPC contestant;